sianjin/MIMO-FMCW-Radar-Spatial-Interference-Mitigation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Two folders of simulation code can generate different levels of the simulation data and different types of simulation results:

-The "Synthetic Data" folder contains the code to generate synthetic data for receiver operating characteristic (ROC) curve simulation.
+* The "Synthetic Data" folder contains the code to generate synthetic data for receiver operating characteristic (ROC) curve simulation.

-The "System-level Data" folder contains the code to generate system-level simulation data for angle/range-angle spectrum visualization and output interference power calculation.
+* The "System-level Data" folder contains the code to generate system-level simulation data for angle/range-angle spectrum visualization and output interference power calculation.

+The two folders include the implementation detail of following schemes:

+* Angle FFT
+* Clairvoyant detector
-The implementation detail of angle FFT, clairvoyant detector, linear constraint minimum variance (LCMV) detector, and adaptive GS (AGS) detector are included in the two folders.
+* Linear constraint minimum variance (LCMV) detector
+* Adaptive GS (AGS) detector

 Please refer to the the ReadMe.m file in the "Synthetic Data" folder and "System-level Data" subfolders for more detail of the code information.